Wind assistance: Combined events

 Dan O'Brien's decathlon result of 8844 points from June 1991 in New York City was better than the world record at the time, but not recognized due to wind assistance.
 The next year O'Brien set a legal world record of 8891 points, which has since been improved further.

 In the heptathlon, wind-assisted series have been rare.
 Tatyana Chernova greatly outperformed the current world junior record of 6542 points with a wind-assisted score of 6768 points in June 2007 in Arles, France.
 Other wind-assisted series from Arles were recorded in 1987 and 2006.

 Road running

 There is no wind speed rule for road events, but the start and finish points of a course, measured along a theoretical straight line between them, shall not be further apart than 50% of the race distance to be allowed as a record.
 This is due to the wind advantage that might take place for a straight course.
 The Athens Classic Marathon (from Marathon to Athens) has a too long distance, although it is too hilly to give any records.

+Throwing events

+Wind speed is not traditionally measured in throwing events like the shot put, discus throw, javelin throw, and hammer throw, and there is no rule discounting marks set in high wind.
+In 2024, Mykolas Alekna broke the discus world record in Ramona, Oklahoma, and his throw was reported to have been helped by high winds in the area.

+At the 1925 USA Outdoor Track and Field Championships, Henry Bonura threw the javelin 65.19 m, better than the then-American record, but the mark was not accepted as a record due to wind assistance.